Chapter 19: The Tragedy at Ong Thanh 062025

 much like cowardice under fire to his superiors.
 Yet, a withdrawal, by

-necessity, had to be the first tactical response made to insure the
+necessity, had to be the first tactical response made to ensure the

 integrity of one's firing lines so those lines could effectively respond